openstack/kolla-ansible/doc/source/reference/bare-metal/ironic-guide.rst

 ``ironic_dnsmasq_dhcp_default_lease_time`` variable or per range via ``lease_time`` parameter.

-In the same file, specify the PXE bootloader file for Ironic Inspector.
+In the same file, specify the PXE bootloader file for Ironic inspection.
 The file is relative to the ``/var/lib/ironic/tftpboot`` directory.
 The default is ``pxelinux.0``, and should be correct for x86 systems.
 Other platforms may require a different value, for example aarch64 on Debian requires